1

 About Mid-City OBGYN

-Mid-City OBGYN is proud to provide the highest level of women's health care through a team of highly skilled professionals and state-of-the-art technology.
-We are dedicated to being the premier patient-centered provider of women's health services in the Omaha area.
+At Mid-City OBGYN, we deliver the highest level of women's health care with a team of highly skilled professionals and the latest technologies.
+Our mission is to be Omaha's leading patient-centered provider of women's health services.

-We are currently seeking a Certified Medical Assistant (CMA) to join our team.
-If you bring a Champion Spirit, a Patient-Centered Approach to Health Care, and a Joyful Attitude, we would love to meet you!
+We are currently seeking a Licensed Practical Nurse (LPN) to join our dedicated team.
+If you have a Champion Spirit, a Patient-Centered Approach to Health Care, and a Joyful Attitude, we would love to hear from you!

 Position Overview